sammygb26/Obsidian/Learning/CS/Cryptography/Cryptographic Protocols.md

 These are schemes for transmitting data securely from entity to entity.
-Used in eBanking, eComerce, eVoting, Blockchains etc. With these protocols we have a model of what the attacker can do.
+Used in eBanking, eComerce, eVoting, Blockchains etc. We build these protocols with a model of what the attacker can do in mind.

 - We assume **attacker can** : record messages, alter messages, delete messages, insert new messages, redirect messages, reorder messages, and reuse past or current messages, inject new messages.

-These things are all possible in one way or another on the internet.
+These things are all possible on the internet in one way or another.
 If we have a system that is secure to all of these then we can be sure our messaging is secure.
 This is important as often **attackers control the network**.

 An example could be a unencrypted login.
 Looking at the traffic will reveal the password and user information.